The Church - Tear It All Away

 2010 saw their 30th anniversary, with extensive touring in the US and Australia.
 Their unique position and importance in the australian music scene was recognized with an ARIA award.

-Their latest album, "Further Deeper", was released in 2014.
+Their album, "Further Deeper", was released in 2014, and "man woman life death infinity" in 2017.
 Read more on Last.fm.
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.

 Find Tabs + Chords